-SLOW MEDIA: WHY SLOW IS SATISFYING, SUSTAINABLE & SMART (Oxford University Press, 2018) examines a spectrum of innovative theories and practices that foster social and environmental sustainability in mediated life.
-People have begun to realize that our proliferating media habits are tethered to an unsustainable growth paradigm that depletes human and ecological resources.
+My book Slow Media: Why Slow is Satisfying, Sustainable & Smart (Oxford University Press, 2018) examines innovative theories and practices that foster social and environmental sustainability in mediated life.
+It explains how proliferating media habits are tethered to an unsustainable growth paradigm that depletes human and ecological resources.

-The Slow Food movement has inspired people to apply principles like humanism, localism, simplicity, self-reliance and fairness to their use and production of media.
-Slow Media promotes alternatives to global, corporate media that are often unresponsive to the situated needs of human communities and natural environments.
-The Slow Journalism movement and the slogan “Good, Clean, Fair” provide an ethical framework for making the news industry more sustainable.
+The Slow Food movement inspired people to apply principles like humanism, localism, simplicity, self-reliance and fairness to their use and production of media.
+Slow Media promotes alternatives to global, corporate media that are often unresponsive to the needs of human communities and natural environments.
+The Slow Journalism movement and the slogan “Good, Clean, Fair” offer an ethical framework for making the news industry more sustainable.

-This book explores novel concepts such as Mindful Media, Green Media, and Post-Luddism.
-Mindful Media advocates for more contemplation in, and about, daily communication.
+This book explores concepts such as Mindful Media, Green Media, and Post-Luddism.
+Mindful Media advocates for more contemplation in, and about, daily communication and technology use.
 It espouses practices like unplugging, monotasking, and sustained attention.
-Green Media debunks the myth that digital media are ecologically benign and seeks to reduce electronic waste and consumption of nonrenewable resources.
+Green Media seeks to reduce electronic waste and consumption of nonrenewable resources — debunking the myth that digital media are ecologically benign.
 Post-Luddism challenges the conventional wisdom that people skeptical of new technology are ignorant or afraid.
 Instead, it cultivates an informed, inclusive discussion about media’s socio–cultural impact.

-SLOW MEDIA can transform the way we produce and use media, just as the Slow Food movement changed how people grow, buy and eat food.
-This book helps readers understand complex relationships between everyday media choices, human well-being and the natural world.
+SLOW MEDIA can help transform the way we produce and use media.
 It can propel conversations about how we can challenge the status quo — as users, consumers, and citizens.
-These alternative visions can nurture a media ecosystem that is more satisfying for people and more sustainable for the planet.
+It can nurture a media ecosystem that is more satisfying for people and more sustainable for the planet.